Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/windows_install_start_here/Specific_system_functions/File_management_functions.md

 - The parameter FNAME
-    in the CFTSEND command is in the form of #&lt;string>, in which &lt;string> indicates a folder or contains meta-characters
+    in the CFTSEND command is in the form of #&lt;string>, in which &lt;string> indicates a folder or contains meta- characters
 - The parameter WFNAME
     of the CFTSEND command is a string indicating the name of the out file for the concatenator on the transmitter
 - The parameter WFNAME
-    of the CFTRECV command is a string indicating the name of the IN file for the DE-concatenator on the receiver
+    of the CFTRECV command is a string indicating the name of the IN file for the DE- concatenator on the receiver
     This name does not need to be the same as that of WFNAME of the CFTSEND on the transmitter
 - The parameter FNAME